salzman-lab/SpliZ/README.md

     wget https://raw.githubusercontent.com/salzmanlab/SpliZ/main/small_data/small.pq
     ```

 5. Run the pipeline on the test data set.

-Note: You may need to modify the [executor scope](https://www.nextflow.io/docs/latest/executor.html) in the config file, in accordance to your compute needs.
+You may need to modify the [executor scope](https://www.nextflow.io/docs/latest/executor.html) in the config file, in accordance to your compute needs.
     ```bash
     nextflow run salzmanlab/spliz \
         -r main \